-When you’re traveling the world by boat, the key is having a realistic emergency action plan in place to handle any unexpected sea dragons you may encounter along the way.
+And when you’re traveling the world by boat, the key to good preparation is having a realistic emergency action plan in place to handle any unexpected sea dragons you may encounter along the way.

 That’s why as part of your preparations for getting underway, it’s important to familiarize yourself with the details and availability of three specific emergency resources at your destination and along your planned route:

 One of life’s little ironies is that although sailors and cruisers universally agree that these services are a vital part of a good emergency action plan, misconceptions about what to expect when you have to use these services can often make an emergency situation even more stressful than it already is.

 The fact is these life-line services are designed to address very specific types of emergencies and although they sometimes overlap -- depending on the circumstances -- they are not interchangeable.
 Understanding who and when to call, and what to expect when you do, could make a world of difference during and after your emergency.

 Search and rescue (or SAR) is the search for and provision of aid to people who are lost, in distress, or in imminent danger on land or sea.
 Specially-trained teams of search and first-responder professionals plan and perform these operations using a variety of equipment suited to the terrain including aircraft, surface craft, and submarines.
 (See USLegal.com and Wikipedia.)

 Medical Evacuation (or MedEvac) is the transportation of a person experiencing a medical emergency to the closest available medical facility as quickly and safely as possible.
 Medical evacuations are usually conducted by specially-trained first-responders or medical personnel.
 Depending on the individual's current location and medical condition, the terrain being covered, and the proximity to health care facilities, transportation may be provided using one or a combination of methods including boats, helicopters, planes, automobiles, and animal conveyance.